An infection process near criticality: Influence of the initial condition: Conclusions

 1cm

-{\bf Acknowledgments.} I want to thank Ginestra Bianconi and Sid Redner for collaboration on similar problems, G. Bianconi and F. Radicchi for sending a preliminary version of Ref.~\cite{Ginestra}, and Boston University Network group for discussions.
+{\bf Acknowledgments.} I want to thank Ginestra Bianconi and Sid Redner for collaboration on similar problems, G. Bianconi and F. Radicchi for sending a preliminary version of Ref.~\cite{Ginestra}, and Boston University Network group for discussions and encouragement.
+I am also grateful to the referee who has given a simple derivation of Eq.~\eqref{Ank-gamma} presented in Appendix~\ref{ap:record}.